 With an abundance of premier ski resorts scattered across the United States, envisioning a family vacation to schuss the snowy slopes of Alaska seems a little far-fetched, doesn’t it?
 The Rocky Mountains are much closer, the Wasatch much drier, and the Cascades much cheaper.
 Why the heck would mom and dad spend a bundle to vacation in a state that everyone knows is too cold for the average skier?
 Be bold, friends!
 Alyeska Resort, Alaska’s only premier ski destination and one of the classiest joints we’ve found in the 49th state, is truly a beautiful black diamond in the not-so-rough.

 Situated an easy 45 miles from Anchorage in the growing community of Girdwood, Alyeska features 1,400 skiable acres of alpine meadow/spruce forest to glide and turn, and 650 inches of white stuff to do it upon.
 Sporting a day lodge, mountain learning center, two rental shops, and a hotel worthy of European standards, Alyeska Resort has made a name for itself among skiing families who want prime mountain time combined with Alaskan hospitality.
-Stunning vistas from the Alyeska Aerial Tramway, where Turnagain Arm and towering mountains send one scrambling for the camera, excellent customer service, and wonderful dining await both the seasoned local and honored guest, and the resort is rolling out a red carpet of specials for 2011-2012.
+Stunning vistas from the Alyeska Aerial Tramway, where Turnagain Arm and towering mountains send one scrambling for the camera, excellent customer service, and wonderful dining await both the seasoned local and honored guest, and the resort is always rolling out a red carpet of family-friendly specials.

 For families, a stay at the beautifully-appointed Hotel Alyeska allows parents the luxury they crave and the kid-appeal they require.
 The resort now offers year-round deals specifically geared toward parents and kids (and their friends, too).
-Try the Fall Family Package for the early birds between now and November 23, Alyeska’s opening day, and receive two adjoining rooms, pizza, a movie, sodas, and $75 in Resort credit for one night.

 We like the hotel for its warm embrace of families.
 In fact, the resort itself understands that families crave the sort of ambiance Alyeska affords; kids can swim in the pool, skate on the outdoor pond, or hang out in one of the many cozy common areas (yes, wi-fi in all of them).
 Parents will enjoy the spa and hot tub, and an opportunity to linger by a roaring fireplace with no obligations other than the ones immediately in front of them, demanding equal time on the iPhone.